Accessibility

 Cataract Surgery Outcomes, PROM's

-Cataract – an opacification of the lens – is a leading cause of blindness around the world.
-The only treatment for cataracts is surgically removing and replacing the opaque lens.
+Cataract– the clouding of the natural lens of the eye – is a leading cause of blindness worldwide.
+The only treatment for cataract is the removal and replacement of the cloudy lens through cataract surgery.

-It is important to note that many patients suffer from other ophthalmological comorbidities that might restrict their sight potential.
-Therefore, although the surgery is technically successful, some patients might not experience improved vision due to another problem with their eye.
+It is important to note that many patients suffer from additional underlying eye conditions that may limit visual potential.
+Hence, despite a technically successful surgery, patients may not experience improved vision due to other issues in the operated eye.